 It is solely for Deaf/Hard-of- Hearing children and Kids of Deaf Adults (KODAs), aged 7-13.
+If the child is 7 years old, the child must be starting 2nd grade in the Fall.
 Siblings of Deaf Adults (SODAs) and Grandchildren of Deaf Adults (GODAs) are also welcome.

 We live outside of the Washington D.C.
 Metro area, can I register my Deaf/Hard-of-Hearing child or KODA for the camp?

-Out-of- town residents are welcome to register,however the parents or caregivers are responsible for transporting their children.
-Information about pickups and drop offs in addition to other pertinent information will be sent to all parents by the end of April 2018.
+Out-of- town residents are welcome to register, however the parents or caregivers are responsible for transporting their children.
+Information about pickups and drop offs in addition to other pertinent information will be sent to all parents by the end of May 2024.

 Can I register my hearing but non-KODA camper?

 No, it is our mission to provide a fully accessible and inclusive communication and fun for all Deaf, Hard-of- Hearing children and KODAs.

 Are your camp counselors hearing or deaf?

 With assistance from our Camp Director, who is Deaf, we hire only Deaf, hard of hearing, and CODA camp counselors as well as other staff positions.
 These counselors will work closely with the hearing specialty counselors provided by the camp site.
 Interpreters are provided onsite.

 What is the age requirement for a CIT?